intel/terraform-intel-aws-aurora-postgresql/examples/terraform-intel-aws-postgresql-replica/README.md

 ## AWS Aurora PostgreSQL Module - Read Replica Example

 Configuration in this examples creates an Amazon Aurora instance for PostgreSQL and creates a read replica within the same region.
-The instance is created on an Intel Icelake instance R6i.large by default.
+The instance is created on an Intel Sapphire Rapids instance R7i.large by default.
 The instance is pre-configured with parameters within the database parameter group that is optimized for Intel architecture.
 The goal of this module is to get you started with a database configured to run best on Intel architecture.

 As you configure your application's environment, choose the configurations for your infrastructure that matches your application's requirements.